energydatalab/closing-the-domain-gap/README.md

 - Experiment results can be found in experiment_results
 - Label and image paths as well as shape files for Yolov3 can be found in the experiments folder
 - Yolov3 code for running our experiments can be found in the yolov3 folder, specifically the efficient_run_train_test.py script.
+- Unless stated otherwise in a subdirectory README, experiment code can be reproduced in the environment found in requirements.txt.

 **IMAGE GENERATION:**
-- Code for our synthetic image generation technique is in image_generation/comparison_techniques
+- Code for our synthetic image generation technique is in image_generation/synthetic.
-- Code for creating images of comparison techniques is in image_geration/comparison_techniques
+- Code for creating images of comparison techniques is in image_geration/comparison_techniques.

 **DATASET:**
 - The images and labels folders are symmetric and contain .jpg images and .txt labels of wind turbine locations.